... the real-time intrusion detection & prevention system and superordinate firewall manager

 };

-Module related filter rules are read from 'rules' sub-directory of the module (e.g. ../modules/WatchLG/rules/..).
+Module-related filter rules are read from the 'rules' sub-directory of the module (e.g. ../modules/WatchLG/rules/..).

 IP addresses are not just IP addresses ...

-In the Watcher concept IP addresses get 'classified' by the way of which they relate to forward and reverse DNS-Resolution.
+In the Watcher concept IP addresses get 'classified' by the way in which they relate to forward and reverse DNS resolution.
 An IP address that does not resolve to a DNS name from a DNS request (with 'nslookup', 'host', or 'dig') is a so-called NXDOMAIN (Non-eXistend domain): i.e. the IP address is not registered by any DNS - which makes the address suspicious.

 If a DNS name could be resolved but the reverse resolution does not resolve to the requesting IP address this is a case of a FAKEHOST which is even more suspicious and in all probability a case of 'IP spoofing'.

-Only if an IP address can be resolved to a DNS name and the reverse resolution of the name resolved to the IP address of the request then the IP address is classified as TRUEHOST - which is still not a sign of trust, since a TRUEHOST might have been hacked and brought under control of an attacker ...
+Only if an IP address can be resolved to a DNS name and the reverse resolution of the name resolved to the IP address of the request the IP address is classified as TRUEHOST - which is still not a sign of trust since a TRUEHOST might have been hacked and brought under the control of an attacker ...

 Requests from NXDOMAINs & FAKEHOSTs get their event counters preset to MAXAFFAIRS-1; i.e. they are shot by a firewall DROP on 2nd affair.

-NXDOMAINs don't have any legal business to do on legal mail servers (MTAs) anyway, since MTAs are not 'open relays' for anyone to send-in email messages.
-And FAKEHOSTs are suspicious all over the place and get the same treatment than NXDOMAINs: Dead on 2nd attempt ...
+NXDOMAINs don't have any legal business to do on legal mail servers (MTAs) anyway, since MTAs are not 'open relays' for anyone to send in email messages.
+And FAKEHOSTs are suspicious all over the place and get the same treatment as NXDOMAINs: Dead on 2nd attempt ...

 Log excerpt